PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

   (5, 4, 3)

 Since mappers represent particular transformations they can also be seen as a protocol of what has been done.
-If we look at the dataset, we nkow that it had been flattened on the way from its origin to a samples array in a dataset.
+If we look at the dataset, we know that it had been flattened on the way from its origin to a samples array in a dataset.
 This feature can become really useful, if the processing become more complex.
 Let's look at a possible next step -- selecting a subset of interesting features: